-The Bernard Shaw Prize is a biennial award of £2,000 for translations into English of full length Swedish language works of literary merit and general interest.
+The Bernard Shaw Prize is a biennial award for translations into English of full length Swedish language works of literary merit and general interest.
+The winner is awarded £3,000 and a runner-up is awarded £1,000.

 Named after the author and dramatist, whose Nobel Prize went towards a foundation for ‘the promotion and diffusion of knowledge and appreciation of the literature and art of Sweden in the British Islands’, the prize was established in 1991 and is generously sponsored by the Anglo-Swedish Literary Foundation and the Embassy of Sweden in London.